surniaulula/wpsso-rest-api/readme.txt

 WPSSO REST API (aka WPSSO REST) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

-WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.
+WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how your webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==